qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 .......

 ``Service area (lines)`` [vector: line]
-  Line layer representing the area accessible on the network from the start point.
+  Line layer representing the part of the network that can be serviced by the start point.

-``Service area (boundary nodes)`` [vector: point] Point layer representing the furthest points on the network from the start point, at the given cost.
+``Service area (boundary nodes)`` [vector: point] Point layer representing the furthest points on the network from the start point, for the given cost.

 .. _qgisshortestpathlayertopoint:

 Shortest path (layer to point)
 ------------------------------
-Computes optimal (shortest or fastest) route from multiple start points defined by vector layer and given end point.
+Computes the optimal (shortest or fastest) routes from multiple start points defined by a vector layer and a given end point.

 Parameters
 ..........